tej1996nitrr/Questionnaire/README.md

 # Questionnaire
-Full stack app using django and Vue.
+Full stack app using Django and Vue.